 - When the UE has to transmit an UL PDU, the UE shall determine the QFI associated with the UL PDU (by using the QoS rules of the PDU Session), it shall encapsulate the UL PDU inside a GRE packet and shall forward the GRE packet to N3IWF via the IPsec Child SA associated with this QFI.
 The header of the GRE packet carries the QFI associated with the UL PDU.
 The UE shall encapsulate the GRE packet into an IP packet with source address the "inner" IP address of the UE and destination address the UP_IP_ADDRESS associated with the Child SA.

 - When the N3IWF receives a DL PDU via N3, the N3IWF uses the QFI and the identity of the PDU Session in order to determine the IPsec Child SA to use for sending the DL PDU over NWu.
 The N3IWK encapsulates the DL PDU inside a GRE packet and copies the QFI in the header of the GRE packet.
 The N3IWF may include also in the GRE header a Reflective QoS Indicator (RQI), which shall be used by the UE to enable reflective QoS.
 The N3IWF shall encapsulate the GRE packet into an IP packet with source address the UP_IP_ADDRESS associated with the Child SA and destination address the "inner" IP address of the UE.

+- PDUs belonging to L4S-enabled QoS flow(s) shall be transferred over dedicated IPsec Child SA(s).
+If a DSCP value is included, then the UE and the N3IWF shall mark all IP packets sent over this IPsec Child SA with this DSCP value.

 * * * * Fifth change * * * *